-During 2018 £781,968 (2017: £771,068) was invested in the growers and their communities via Fairtrade premiums, Organic Premiums and its charitable foundation - Producers Direct.
-Supporting the core costs of Producers Direct enabled them to continue to deliver programmes with growers funded by third parties and to leverage an increased amount of 3rd party funding for their charitable activities with growers.
-Cafédirect’s return to profitability has led to a shared hope of doing more to support smallholder farmers with longer term, and more ambitious projects being discussed to improve the company’s impact.
+During 2019 £990,284 (2018: £781,968) was invested in growers and their communities via Fairtrade premiums, Organic premiums and Producers Direct.
+Supporting the core costs of Producers Direct enabled them to continue to deliver programmes with growers funded by third parties and to leverage an increased amount of external funding for their charitable activities with growers.

-Working capital management is tenacious and closely monitored with cash balances at year close of £466k (2017: £919k) reflecting an increase in stock and reduction of amounts owed to creditors – consistent with its principles of social responsibility, Cafédirect is in a position to ensure that liabilities are paid on time.
+Working capital is carefully managed at Cafédirect - cash balances at year close of £550k (2018: £466k) reflected an increase in stock and debtors offset by an increase in the amount owed to creditors.
+Consistent with its principles of social responsibility, it is a matter of policy that supplier liabilities are paid on time.